ACM40960/project-sarveshsn/README.md

 install.packages("grDevices")  #To Plot accuracy and loss

 ```
-To import the above packages run the following code -
+Import the above packages by running the following code -
 ```
 library(jpeg)
 library(reticulate)